 However, we are getting an increasing number of new swimmers coming along, and many of them – having seen all the scary headlines – ask whether it is safe to swim, ask how they can tell whether it is safe, and are sometimes keen to buy water testing kits and so on.
 But they don’t need to do this and they don’t need to be so panicked, but instead can look at guidance.

 In practice, most swimmers can look at the water and can assess instinctively if it is clean enough to swim or dip in.
-The Outdoor Swimming Society’s Is It Clean? gives some tips: avoid inner city water, places with litter or debris, murky water or scum, or that smell bad.
-And it’s usually best to avoid swimming after heavy rain, particularly immediately downstream of grazing cattle and of water treatment works which are mapped by the Rivers Trust for England.
+The Outdoor Swimming Society’s Is It Clean? , along with 10 Ways to Stay Well Swimming, give some tips: avoid inner city water, places with litter or debris, murky water or scum, or that smell bad.
+And it’s usually best to avoid swimming after heavy rain, particularly immediately downstream of grazing cattle and of discharges from water treatment works which are mapped by the Rivers Trust for England.

-There are campaigns to establish designated bathing waters in a few places around the country.
-I suggest considering pros and cons and practicalities before setting up such a campaign at your swim spot.
+There are campaigns to establish designated bathing waters in a few places around the country, and there are some places that definitely need cleaning up, such as Ilkley (along with many places that don’t have a problem).
+This Outdoor Swimming Society web post is about considering pros and cons and practicalities before setting up such a campaign at your swim spot.
 (Designated Bathing Waters explained – what they are and why they matter.)

 More on ecological river quality